CodyT21/forum/README.md

 ## Installing the Application ##
 ### Setting up the Database ###
+First create the database using the command 'createdb forum'.
+Upon loading the app starting page, the database schema will automatically be setup.

 Navigate to the project directory.
-In the terminal, run the command 'pg_restore -C -d postgres ./data/forum.dump'.
-This will restore the database dump.
-The database and tables will be created, and seed data will automatically be inserted.
+To load the seed data, run the command 'psql -d forum < ./data/seed_data.sql' in the terminal.

 The seed data consists of 11 forum posts, each with varying numbers of comments from the different users, and 3 users with the following login credentials:
   - User 1